RobOSatch/Starlight-ECS/README.md

 > A simple Entity Component System

+Some of the most helpful references used to create the ECS engine:
+* <a href="https://medium.com/@savas/nomad-game-engine-part-1-why-3be9825cb90a">The Nomad Game Engine Blog</a>
+* <a href="https://www.youtube.com/watch?v=W3aieHjyNvw&t=309s">GDC Talk about the gameplay architecture of Overwatch</a>
+* <a href="https://www.youtube.com/watch?v=rX0ItVEVjHc">Talk from Mike Akton about Data Oriented Design

 ## External Libraries
 The project uses SDL for its renderer.
 Other than that, no external libraries are being used.